SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 # Methodologies in Cause Analysis

+## Backward Reasoning

-1. backward root cause reasoning starting from the final symptoms **to find causes of different depths.**
+backward root cause reasoning starts from the final symptoms **to find the chain of causes.**

 ```mermaid
 	flowchart BT
 		OUTPUT